ACFPeacekeeper/rgmc/README.md

 ## Contacts & Questions

-For any additional questions, feel free to email `afonso.fernandes[at]tecnico.ulisboa.pt".
+For any additional questions, feel free to email "afonso.fernandes[at]tecnico.ulisboa.pt".